 from foreign destinations MUST be sent with a specific import permit.

-A downloadable MS Word format deposit sheet for fungal strains.
+An MS Word format deposit sheet for fungal strains.

-This link takes you to a deposit form for depositing plasmids or cloned genes to the FGSC.
+A MS Word format deposit form for depositing plasmids or cloned genes to the FGSC.